kbull136/asg-02-instructions/milestone-03.md

 - [ ] Each thumbnail presented has an obvious way to view it in greater detail (on the Photos page).

 - [ ] If the user is logged in, there is an obvious way to favorite each photo.
-The favorite behaviour is as described in the [Photos requirements](#-significant-new-photo-page-requirements).
+The favorite behaviour is as described in the [Photos Page](#-significant-new-photo-page-requirements).

 ---

 ### The Login Page Requirements

-_An overview of the Login Page can be found on page 10 of the [assignment pdf](comp-3512-asg-2-fall-2021-version-3.pdf), including information about the authentication process._
+_An overview of the Login Page can be found on page 10 of the [assignment pdf](comp-3512-asg-2-fall-2021-version-4.pdf), including information about the authentication process._

 _We will be discussing this process in general in lecture during the second-last week of classes, so you may need to leave completion of this page until that time._